+- 0. Reserved (means "any" for lookup)

 - 1. indicates "TEE-SGX": an Intel SGX Trusted Execution Environment

 - 2. indicates "MPC": Multi-Party Compute

 - 3. indicates "ZK": Zero-Knowledge

 APIs specific to each type of Worker are given in Appendix A.

 organizationID is an optional parameter representing the organization that hosts the Worker, e.g. a bank in the consortium or anonymous entity.